 As mentioned in the post, Synder will automate recordings for your accounting software.
 Currently, it can be synchronized with:

-- QuickBooks Online (and payment systems like Stripe, Square, PayPal, LawPay, Pin Payments, Ecwid, Amazon, Shopify)
+- QuickBooks Online (and payment systems like Stripe, Square, PayPal, LawPay, Pin Payments, Ecwid by Lightspeed, Amazon, Shopify)

-- QuickBooks Desktop (with Stripe, PayPal, Square, LawPay, Pin Payments, Ecwid)
+- QuickBooks Desktop (with Stripe, PayPal, Square, LawPay, Pin Payments, Ecwid by Lightspeed)

-- Xero (with Stripe, Square, LawPay, Pin Payments, Ecwid, and Shopify)
+- Xero (with Stripe, Square, LawPay, Pin Payments, Ecwid by Lightspeed, and Shopify)

 - Gusto (get the lists of employees from Gusto in your QuickBooks or Xero in two clicks)